Allison Mei-Li

 I view poetry as both an art form and a way of living.
 It’s the tender act of paying attention.
 A way to offer truth and intimacy in a world that tends to rush past both.

 This perspective lives inside my poems.
-I think of them like pressed flowers—delicate fragments of memory, wonder, and ache preserved.
+I think of each one like a pressed flower—delicate fragments of memory, wonder, and ache preserved.

 When I’m not writing, I’m chasing after my pre-schooler, reading poetry submissions for The Turning Leaf Journal, and helping others find their voice as a speech-language pathologist.
-My superpowers are dreaming big, bringing people together, voicing quiet truths, and seeing what longs to be seen.
+My superpowers are dreaming big, bringing people together, voicing quiet truths, and noticing what often goes unseen.

 You’ll find my poetry in literary mags, at gatherings, and soon, in my debut book—each one an invitation to feel deeply and remember what matters.